We need more heroes in game than straight white guys! – Ginny O.

 “I’ve met a lot more horse girls than horse boys…” (Source)

 Time for some delving into our decision making paradigm here as I address what is sure to be a question we get a lot, and while I’ve touched on it, I really want to talk about it in-depth.
-Why did we decide that the player character in Mystic Riders had to be female?
+Why did we decide that the main character in Mystic Riders had to be female?

 I’ll get the mechanical aspect out of the way: yes, it is easier when you are going as highly-customizable as we are to only do one physical sex.
 Especially because we are doing three different body types, and lots of different hair styles and options for personalization and style choices (even if we are limiting how many are available at release and adding to them as the year goes on).
-By eliminating having the option to play as a boy, we’ll be able to make the player characters that more variable with the same amount of time and resources that normally go into supporting both physical sexes.
+By eliminating having the option to play as a boy, we’ll be able to make the main characters that more variable with the same amount of time and resources that normally go into supporting both physical sexes.

 I use the word fairly in two senses: one, there are (roughly) the same number of options for both the male and female players, and both are presented in the same way.
 Counting the number of hair styles is easy, it’s the second that trips developers up.
 The female character has to have to have the same variety of options as the men–this means that they can’t be designed to only appeal to the male gaze.
 (I have heard the arguments that the overly buff men are supposed to be for the female gaze, I am here to tell you it’s garbage.
 It’s a masculine fantasy all around, folks.)